-How Much do Roof Lanterns Cost?
+How Much Does Roof Lantern Installation Cost?

 The cost of installing a roof lantern depends on various factors including the type and size of the roof lantern.